-- continuing with gross and fine motor skills exercises - strengthening cursive handwriting, learning and practice - numerals, capitals and printed letters; where and when to use, learning and practice - KS1 SPaG exercises
+- continuing with gross and fine motor skills exercises - strengthening handwriting, learning and practice - numerals, capitals and printed letters; where and when to use, learning and practice - KS1 SPaG exercises.

-Lesson Planner Module 2 Cursive: Year 1 teaches how to write capital letters, the use of printed letters, numbers and symbols, whilst reinforcing cursive handwriting using Letter-join's on-line and printed resources.
+Lesson Planner Module 2 Print to Cursive: Year 1 teaches how to correctly write capital letters, uses of printed letters, numbers, punctuation, maths symbols and other symbols.
+Pre-cursive patterns and cursive letters are then introduced in preparation for Module 3 when children are required to start joining their handwriting.